William Contreras Player Props: Brewers vs. Angels

 Angels Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Angels pitching staff ranks 19th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 18th in the league.

-- The Angels' 4.11 team ERA ranks 13th among all MLB pitching staffs.
+- The Angels have the 13th-ranked team ERA across all MLB pitching staffs (4.04).

-- Anderson (1-0) takes the mound for the Angels in his fifth start of the season.
-He has a 7.20 ERA in 20 2/3 innings pitched, with 11 strikeouts.
+- Detmers (0-1 with a 4.15 ERA and 25 strikeouts in 21 2/3 innings pitched) makes the start for the Angels, his fifth of the season.

-- The left-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.
+- His most recent appearance was on Sunday against the Kansas City Royals, when the lefty went 5 2/3 innings, surrendering two earned runs while allowing seven hits.

-- The 33-year-old has an ERA of 7.20, with 5 strikeouts per nine innings, in four games this season.
-Opponents are batting .317 against him.
+- In four games this season, the 23-year-old has amassed an ERA of 4.15, with 10.4 strikeouts per nine innings.
+Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.